jpemberthy/radiant-employees-directory/README.md

 A [Radiant][rd] Extension by [Martian interactive][mi] that adds employees management.
 Employees have name, email, profile, extended profile and more fields.

+Demo Application
+---

+There is a demo [application][da] that also is [running online][ro], don't worry to mess up the database, it's is recreated every hour.

+You can login to the [admin section][as] with the Radiant's default username/password.

+	username: admin
+	password: radiant

 Installation
 ---